 Cold sleeper: Double, no, triple up on blankets!
 You struggle to sleep because all you can think about are the tiny pockets of cold air that surround your body where there’s a draft between the sheets.
 You likely keep your home on the warm side.

-Some of this sound familiar?
+Any of these descriptions sound familiar?

-Or perhaps you fall between two categories, somewhere along the spectrum of warm and cold.
-Many households choose to stock up on different duvets to use in different seasons; a heavier duvet for in the colder months and a lightweight duvet for the summer.
-In general though, these are the ideal pairings:
+If not, you may fall between two categories — somewhere along the spectrum of warm and cold.
+If that’s the case, consider stocking up on different duvets to use in different seasons.
+That is, a heavier duvet for cool months and a lighter duvet for warm months.

-Warm Sleeper = Light Weight/Warmth Duvet
+Warm Sleeper = Light Warmth Duvet

-Cold Sleeper = Winter Weight/Warmth Duvet
+Cold Sleeper = Extra Warmth Duvet